LDMX-Software/ldmx-software.github.io/src/dark-brem/legacy.md

 ---
 # v2.3.0 ldmx-sw

-**Deprecation Warning:** Drastic updates are planned to the signal simulation and will be apart of ldmx-sw version 3.0.
+**Warning:** Drastic updates done to the signal simulation apart of ldmx-sw v3.0.0.

 The signal generation is done by a custom Geant4 physics process.
 This custom physics process `G4eDarkBremsstrahlung` has a corresponding model `G4eDarkBremsstrahlungModel` which handles most of the simulation work.
 The physics list entry `APrimePhysics` and the process are mainly there to conform to Geant4's framework and pass parameters to the model.